Nirvi1/vyper2/docs/built-in-functions.rst

 .. py:function:: max(a: numeric, b: numeric) -> numeric

-    Return the greater value of ``a`` and ``b``.
+    Return the creater value of ``a`` and ``b``.
 The input values may be any numeric type as long as they are both of the same type.
-The output value is of the same type as the input values.
+The output value is the same as the input values.

     .. code-block:: python